Event Dates

 The Festival

 - The festival, celebrates acceptance, inclusion and awareness.
-It is comprised of several themed events over a five week period.

 - Hong Kong Pride is also celebrated in November.